freckles-io/seafile/Readme.rst

 All the important data will live under ``/var/lib/freckles/seafile_mysql`` which you can easily backup.

-If you wanted to restore a vanilla server using such a backup, all you needed to do was put the data on the server, and run:
+If you wanted to restore a vanilla server using such a backup, all you needed to do was put the data on the server (preferably to the same path), and run:

 .. code-block:: console

-   freckelize -r frkl:seafile -f /path/to/the/data -v seafile.yml
+   freckelize -r frkl:seafile -f /var/lib/freckles/seafile_mysql -v /var/lib/freckles/seafile_mysql/seafile.yml

-(ideally you copied the ``seafile.yml`` file into the ``seafile_mysql`` folder before backing up, so you have everything can be backed up together.
-Haven't really thought about how to make that automatic yet.)